kir4h/rvault/README.md

 configuration variables for convenience, since they might be already in place under a shell using vault cli.
 As a last option, token can be retrieved from the `~/.vault-token` helper file.

+NOTE: If the token are specified in both the vault token helper and configuration files the latter has higher precedence.

 ## Running in Docker

 A Docker image is built with this repository and pushed to Docker Hub